Netflix drops explosive trailer for new Britney Spears documentary

 “Featuring years-long investigative work, exclusive interviews and new documents, this Netflix feature film paints a thorough portrait of the pop star’s trajectory from girl next door to a woman trapped by fame and family and her own legal status.
 It shows Britney’s life without utilising the traumatic images that have previously defined her.”

-Britney Vs Spears is directed by Erin Lee Carr and has been in production for around a year.
-The documentary is said to revolve around Spears’ controversial conservatorship and will feature figures that know the pop star.

-Britney vs Spears will follow Hulu’s Framing Britney Spears which was released in February.
-Hulu’s documentary largely focussed on the #FreeBritney movement but also brought the singer’s legal situation to prominent media attention.
+Britney vs Spears is directed by Erin Lee Carr and has been in production for around a year.
+The film follows Hulu’s Framing Britney Spears which was released in February.
+Hulu’s documentary largely focused on the #FreeBritney movement but also brought the singer’s legal situation to prominent media attention.

 In the aftermath of the release of Framing Britney Spears, the “Toxic” singer received an outpouring of support on social media and from fans who have been campaigning for the conservatorship to end.